Kanban Method: Using Principles of Flow to Identify, Measure, and Reduce Delays

 - Delivery cycle feedback loops at inter-workflow levels

 - Monthly and Quarterly feedback loops at department/organizational levels

-- Improve Collaboratively, Evolve Experimentally (Using Models) and the Scientific Method
+- Improve Collaboratively, Evolve Experimentally (Use Models & the Scientific Method)

 - Queuing Theory